knative/eventing/sample/slack/message_dumper/README.md

 # Slack - Message Dumper

-This is a simple program which simply writes any messages received to standard out, to be viewed in logs.
+This is a simple program which writes any messages received to standard out, to be viewed in logs.
 It is run as a Knative `Service`.

 ## Prerequisites